rosscg/godot3-lessons/README.md

 ### Software Requirements ###

-Each student machine will need [Godot3](https://downloads.tuxfamily.org/godotengine/3.3.3/) installed.
+Each student machine will need [Godot 3](https://godotengine.org/download/archive/) installed.

 They will also need the art assets saved locally.
-These are contained in a zip file in the first lesson folder.
+These are contained in a zip file in the /Lessons/files directory.

-This class was designed using Godot 3.3.3
+This class was designed using Godot 3.3.3 and has been tested up to 3.5.2

+### Short Format ###
+For shorter sessions running for ~2 hours, an alternative lesson plan is included in /Lessons/ShortFormat/ see the enclosed README for details.

+### Common Issues ###
+Some common issues and mistakes encountered when running this course for classes aged ~17:

+- ``Input.is_action_just_pressed()`` instead of ``Input.is_action_pressed()``
+- If nodes are not names correctly (including capitalisation) later steps may fail.
+- Elements within the Player/Mob scene may be moved away from the origin, making everything offset when they're added to the main scene.

+- Importance of indentation
+- Importance of code grammar, spelling, spaces
+- Correct nesting within the Godot node hierarchy